tupian-language-resources/kahd/README.md

 ## Description

-Lexical Database of the Arawa language family
+Lexical Database of the Katukinan, Arawan, and Harakmbut language families

 This dataset is licensed under a MIT License license